Sparkman2/Huffman_Coding/README.md

 # Huffman_Coding

+You can run the code through the HuffmanCode.java file

 This project can compress a txt file or a jpeg by encoding the file and then decoding it.

 In the encoding method, I took the input file and attached them to a frequency map where I could get all the frequencies of each character.
 I then call the priority queue method which does the Huffman coding algorithm and then write the codes onto a binary tree.
 I then convert the binary codes into booleans so that it can be decoded.